Nagendra1997/libmesibo/tutorial.md

 **2. Include the Mesibo header file**

 The required header file to use Mesibo in your C/C++ project is `mesibo.h`.
-Ensure that this file is present in your access path while compileation.
+Ensure that this file is present in your path while compilation.
 You can include the Mesibo header file like so:

 ```C++